awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-recovery.md

 **Stopped instances are not recovered** on to the replacement Dedicated Host\.
 If you attempt to start a stopped instance that targets the impaired Dedicated Host, the instance start fails\.
 We recommend that you modify the stopped instance to either target a different Dedicated Host, or to launch on any available Dedicated Host with matching configurations and auto\-placement enabled\.

-If you are using to track your licenses, allocates new licenses for the replacement Dedicated Host based on the license configuration limits\.
+If you are using AWS License Manager to track your licenses, AWS License Manager allocates new licenses for the replacement Dedicated Host based on the license configuration limits\.
 If the license configuration has hard limits that will be breached as a result of the host recovery, the recovery process is not allowed and you are notified of the host recovery failure through an Amazon SNS notification\.
 If the license configuration has soft limits that will be breached as a result of the host recovery, the recovery is allowed to continue and you are notified of the limit breach through an Amazon SNS notification\.
-For more information about setting license configuration limits, see [Using License Configurations](https://docs.aws.amazon.com/license-manager/latest/userguide/license-configurations.html) in the * User Guide*\.
+For more information about setting license configuration limits, see [Using License Configurations](https://docs.aws.amazon.com/license-manager/latest/userguide/license-configurations.html) in the *AWS License Manager User Guide*\.

 ## Configuring Host Recovery<a name="dedicated-hosts-recovery-working"></a>